-If the Executive Director, Quality Assurance Manager or primary Program Manager approves consumer access to the record, then the primary program manager will schedule an appointment as soon as possible with the consumer for such review.
-The appointment time will be appropriate for both the consumer and the program manager.
+If the Executive Director, Quality Assurance Manager or Vocational Services Coordinator approves consumer access to the record, then the Vocational Services Coordinator will schedule an appointment as soon as possible with the consumer for such review.
+The appointment time will be appropriate for both the consumer and the Vocational Services Coordinator.

-The primary program manager or Quality Assurance Manager must be present during the entire review of the record by the consumer.
+The Vocational Services Coordinator or Quality Assurance Manager must be present during the entire review of the record by the consumer.